St Andrew's Cathedral School: Outdoor education

 St Andrew's offers an outdoor education program that includes year-group-based camping expeditions and outdoor activities.
 The school owns a property named Kirrikee, south-west of Sydney near Penrose, where the majority of their in-school outdoor education expeditions are conducted.

 The school also offers more challenging optional overseas expeditions for older students.
 The Duke of Edinburgh's Award Scheme is offered to all students in Year 9 and above.

 Mock trial

 St Andrew's has had considerable success in the Mock Trial Competition, organised and operated by the Law Society of New South Wales, in which both government and independent schools throughout NSW participate.
 In 2004, the team were runners-up to Mereweather High School.
 In 2005, the school team of Year 11 students won the competition and then went on to compete in an International Mock Trial Competition against the UK National Mock Trial team, Ysgol Tre-Gib, Cardiff, United Kingdom, and once again was victorious.

-Controversy
+Incidents

+In early 1970 three choir boys reported persistent sexual abuse by assistant organist and lay clerk Alan Moffat.
+All were interviewed by headmaster Canon Melville Newth and another teacher, Alan Beavis who succeeded Newth as headmaster in 1979.
+These crimes were not reported to police or even the boys’ parents.

+Newth simply directed Moffat not to have any further contact with choir boys and allowed him to remain in his current positions.
+Unsurprisingly, the abuse continued, not only involving the initial three boys, but many others as well.
+Moffat remained at St Andrews until 1982, three years after Alan Beavis became headmaster.
+He also abused boys in positions he held as organist and choirmaster after leaving St Andrews.

+Adult survivors of child sexual abuse find it disrespectful and sometimes retraumatising when those who could have prevented abuse are honoured years later.
+An appeal to the school in 2018 by an adult survivor resulted in the renaming of an auditorium previously named in Canon Newth’s honour.

 In May 2015, former school mathematics teacher Robert Emmett was convicted on his guilty plea of possessing child abuse material and of aggravated filming of the private parts of a child under the age of 16 in 2013, for which he received an Intensive Corrections Order, a form of non-custodial sentence.

+In 2018, the headteacher, John Collier, wrote to parents to tell them not to behave aggressively to staff.
+He said that he had observed "'a reptilian kind of defensive response'" in parents when their children were told off.
+He suggested parents were lacking in perspective: "'These matters are often a small discipline issue or a bad grade but these parents represent that issue as the end of the world to their child'".